 13. Stroll Down Haji Lane

-Haji Lane is a darling little street near the Sultan Mosque that is filled with colorful street art and cute boutiques.
+Haji Lane is a darling little street near the Sultan Mosque that is full with colorful street art and cute boutiques.
 Almost every shop has racks of $20 SGD dresses sitting outside so you can get some of the best shopping deals in all of Singapore!

 Be sure to stop into Selfie Coffee for a cup of iced coffee with your picture printed onto the foam.
 At $8.50 SGD per cup, it’s pretty pricey but worth it for the silly photos.